 “A stoic power”

-Castleton Tower is a spire of Wingate Sandstone nearly 400 feet (120 m) tall that stands over Utah’s Castle Valley.
+Castleton Tower is a column of Wingate Sandstone nearly 400 feet (120 m) tall that stands over Utah’s Castle Valley.
 First climbed in 1961, Castleton Tower became a widely renowned classic destination after appearing as one of two Utah climbs in the 1979 book “Fifty Classic Climbs of North America.”
 It’s one of the largest freestanding rock towers.

 “Most people are in awe of its static stability, in its dramatic freestanding nature perched at the end of a ridge overlooking Castle Valley,” says geologist Jeff Moore, who led the study.
 “It has a kind of stoic power in its appearance.”